acch/openshift-filebrowser/README.md

 ## Getting Started

-1. Log in to OpenShift Container Platform (OCP) console and switch to 'Developer' view
+1. Log in to OpenShift Container Platform (OCP) web console and switch to 'Developer' view

 2. Click '+Add' and select 'From Dockerfile':